 Yes, everyone on our expedition team speaks English.
 Some are multi-lingual as well.

-Yes, Explorer features a glass-enclosed fitness center with gym equipment, including treadmills, stationary bicycles, an elliptical cross-trainer, free weights, benches, and body bar.
+Yes, Explorer and Orion feature a glass-enclosed fitness center with gym equipment, including treadmills, stationary bicycles, an elliptical cross-trainer, free weights, benches, and body bar.
 There is also an outdoor stretching area.